What material should you choose for your deck?

 - Good color consistency.

-- Cost – Cap stock flooring adds approximately $4 to $9 (depending on which “line”, color and fastening method) per square foot over PT wood for deck flooring only.
-(Rails are not addressed here).
+- Cost – Encapsulated flooring adds approximately $2 to $7 (depending on which “line”, color and fastening method) per square foot over PT wood for deck flooring only.
+(Rails and fascia are not addressed here).

 - A bit more slippery, particularly on wet locations.

-- The hard outer shell of capstocks do tend to feel substantially hotter to the touch.
+- The hard outer shell of encapsulated decking tends to feel substantially hotter to the touch.
 In full sun, middle of summer situations too hot for bare feet.